Optima: Notable usages

 Optima is used for the Vietnam Veterans Memorial in Washington and used in the official logo and most publications associated with Expo 67 in Montreal.
-China Southern Airlines also used this typeface for its English name.

-Optima was chosen as the font to be used for the names of those who lost their lives in the September 11 attacks, carved into bronze parapets, at the National September 11 Memorial & Museum, which is named "Reflecting Absence".
+Optima was chosen as the font for the names of those who lost their lives in the September 11 attacks, carved into the bronze parapets of the National September 11 Memorial & Museum.
 It was also used by U.S. politician John McCain's 2008 presidential campaign.

-Opinions on the design have been variable, partly because of its extensive use.
+Reception

+Critical opinion on Optima has been mixed, shaped in part by its widespread adoption.
 Erik Spiekermann described it as "used on parking garages & hospitals across the United States.
 Tired & inappropriate.
-I don’t blame the typeface but the designers."
-He also commented "Optima is patronizing.
+I don't blame the typeface but the designers."
+He also commented: "Optima is patronizing.
 It hasn't got the guts to be either a proper Sans or Serif, so it keeps all its options open and appeals to the middle...It suits everything and pleases nobody."

 Jonathan Hoefler described it as "signifying a very down-market notion of luxe...the font of choice for the hygiene aisle."